RiddleTime/Race-Element/_posts/2023-01-15-how-to-use-liveries.md

 This should give you easy access to the correct folder when for example creating a livery and you want to open up the files inside.
 You can also Delete the livery files, this is permanent so be warned!

-If you have manually imported a livery
+If you have manually imported a livery you can click the refresh button to rescan the livery folders.

 ## Importing liveries
 You can either Drag and Drop ".rar, .7z and .zip" on top of Race Element or click the Import Liveries button and select them by hand.